-A third aspect of infant social cognition integral to the development of self-control functions is "emotional eavesdropping", whereby infants' regulate their imitative behavior based on emotional cues gleaned from observing two people socially interacting with each other (Repacholi & Meltzoff, 2007; Repacholi, Meltzoff, & Olsen, 2008).
-In these eavesdropping studies, 18-montholds were simply bystanders who observed one adult (an "Emoter") expressing anger toward an Experimenter, in response to her actions on an object.
+A third aspect of infant social cognition integral to the development of self-control functions is infants' beginning to regulate their imitative behavior based on emotional cues gleaned from observing two people socially interacting with each other (Repacholi & Meltzoff, 2007; Repacholi, Meltzoff, & Olsen, 2008).
+In these "emotional eavesdropping" studies, 18-month-olds were simply bystanders who observed one adult (an "Emoter") expressing anger toward an Experimenter, in response to her actions on an object.
 Unlike classic social referencing studies, the emotional communication was directed toward someone else, not the infant.
 Infants were observers, eavesdropping on the social exchange.
 After the Emoter responded to the Experimenter's actions, she assumed a neutral demeanor and looked toward the infant.
 Infants were then given an opportunity to play with the object.
 Infants in the anger condition were hesitant to imitate the Experimenter's actions, compared to infants in a control condition in which no anger had been displayed.

-Although these are all impressive achievements, infants live in a complex social world and it is rarely the case that only one type of social cue is available.
+Infants live in a complex social world and it is rarely the case that only one type of social cue is available.
 Thus, it would be advantageous for infants to integrate multiple pieces of social information, for example gaze and emotions, to make inferences about other people and to regulate their own behavior.
 There is some evidence that infants might begin to engage in this coordination of social cues in the second year of life.
 For instance, some social referencing studies suggest that infants as young as 12-14 months of age consider not only how another person is feeling but also where that person is looking (Hertenstein & Campos, 2004; Moses, Baldwin, Rosicky, & Tidball, 2001; Repacholi, 1998).
 In these studies, infants were able to use gaze direction to identify what another person was emoting about.